0atman/noboilerplate/scripts/41-humanmade.md

 notes:

 Good artists copy, great artists steal.
-I sure hope this is true!
+I sure hope this is still true!

 Don't let OpenAI steal the art for you:
 Steal the damn work for yourself, and we'll all learn something.